Chethandc2014/swagger-wiki/API-Declaration.md

 `notes`.
 A longer text field to explain the behavior of the operation.

-`errorResponses`.
-An array describing the `error` cases returned by the operation.
-See the [errors](errors) section for more detail on this object.
+`responseMessages`.
+An array describing the `responseMessage` cases returned by the operation.
+See the [ResponseMessages](ResponseMessages) section for more detail on this object.

 Alongside the `apis` is a `models` hash.
 This contains a listing of all `non-primitive` datatypes required by ALL apis described in this particular API Declaration.
 Note!
 Models declarations may repeat across different API Declarations.
 Each declaration should function in a stand-alone fashion and provide all information necessary.

 All HTTP operations for a particular `path` should be grouped in a single `api` object.
 There should be no duplicate HTTP methods for a single path.